-In total, guinea pigs have twenty teeth, which is twelve less than humans.
-If that’s something you didn’t know, well… this article is here to inform you about guinea pigs and their teeth.
-We’ll talk about everything from typical dental problems to their teeth in general and if you’re willing to learn something new, grab a cup of tea and let’s start!
+This article is here to inform you about guinea pigs and their teeth.
+We’ll talk about everything from typical dental problems to their teeth in general.
+If you’re willing to learn something new, let’s start!

 Between their upper and lower incisors, they have a tiny gap.
 This gap is called a diastema.
-Humans also have diastemas and it’s completely normal.
-If you’ve seen someone having a diastema between the front teeth, that’s completely normal.
-Back to guinea pigs, it’s important to mention that their teeth are open-rooted, meaning that they’ll grow indefinitely.
+It’s also important to mention that their teeth are open-rooted, meaning that they’ll grow indefinitely.

 Preventing their teeth from growing further is simple – get some food!
 When guinea pigs chew, they don’t only remedy this problem but also take care of their dental health, which is crucial for an animal like this.

-Still, their front teeth are VERY sharp and can easily chew down things like your furniture.
+Still, their front teeth are very sharp and can easily chew down things like your furniture.
 That being said, don’t let your guinea pig chew everything it sees.
-It’s important to mention that guinea pig’s teeth should be white, which represents a healthy color.
-In the next section, we’ll see how you can check your guinea pig’s teeth for potential problems.
+It’s important to mention that guinea pigs’ teeth should be white, which represents a healthy color.

 What If Your Guinea Pig Refuses to Eat?

 In the case its appetite ceases, you should always consider dental problems.
-It can go so serious that guinea pigs can develop anorexia.
+It can go so seriously that guinea pigs can develop anorexia.
 In guinea pigs, anorexia represents a severe loss of appetite.
-The loss of appetite leads to weight loss and if there aren’t enough quality nutrients to keep your guinea pig alive and healthy… well, you know what that means!
+The loss of appetite leads to weight loss.

 If your guinea pig refuses to eat for a couple of days, taking it to a vet is very important.
 In fact, if it doesn’t eat a day or two, it’s a reason for concern.
-The vet will then determine if your guinea pig is having digestion, dental or any other problems.
-In every case, the vet will be able to precisely tell you what’s going on.
+The vet will then determine if your guinea pig is having digestion, dental, or any other problems.

 What Dental Problems Can Guinea Pigs Get?

-Unfortunately for guinea pigs, they can suffer from various dental problems.
-But, on the brighter side, there are only a couple of them which are the most common and most of them can be fixed relatively easy.
+Unfortunately, guinea pigs can suffer from various dental problems.
+But, on the brighter side, there are only a couple of them which are the most common and most of them can be fixed relatively easily.
 Here they are: